 And yet, to date, it has 53,000 Retweets, 9,000 Quote Tweets, 168,000 Likes, and too many comments to count.

-Now, did Naval’s iconic, Twitter-breaking Twitter thread rack up all those metrics simply because it “clickbaited” readers?
+Now, did Naval’s iconic, Twitter-breaking Twitter thread rack up all those metrics simply because it “clickbaits” readers?
 Of course not.

 This Twitter thread accumulated tens of millions of impressions, sparked conversations all over the world, and continues to circulate within the Twittersphere because the headline makes a big PROMISE and the content delivers on that promise.

-So remember, headlines have formulas for a reason.
+So remember, headline formulas exist for a reason.

 However, your content has to deliver on the promise you make in your headline.